Have you considered a career in coding but unsure where to start?

 Maybe you’re not sure if you can balance the basics of learning a new language whilst holding down a million other of life’s responsibilities.
 Perhaps you lack the confidence you need to dive in and start a career in coding.

 But do you want to hear some good news?
 With the right tools and the right attitude, you can learn to code and join the ranks of “developers as the next mass profession."

 Will it take time?
 Yes.
 Dedication?
 Sure.
 But it will all be worth it when you’ve picked up some hot new coding skills to enter your dream career, start a brand new idea or give you a little boost in your existing position.

 Why get into coding?

 For example, software design is popular in the job market these days.
 Take a look at your household goods.
 Is Alexa happily chatting away in the background as you setup your new smart TV?
-Are you programming your brand spanking new smart toaster as your busy little iRobot speedily cleans the floors of your humble abode?
+Are you programming your brand spanking new smart toaster as an iRobot speedily cleans the floors of your home?